popphp/pop-form/README.md

     2. Check if the form object passes validation.
 If not, re-render the form with the errors.
     If it does pass, then you're good to go.

-Just as a note, the form object will default to 'post' as the method and the current request URI as the action otherwise changed by the user.

 On the first pass, the form will render like this: